 “I also remember as a child, I would come back from brownies and would be learning the Morse Code.
 My mum would help me out with ease and now when I look back, I know why she knew it so well.
 It just didn’t cross my mind of why she knew it at all.”

 The Bletchley effort is featured in the Spy Museum in Berlin.
-It has activities for visitors to try and break the enigma code and tells the public about their importance.
+It has activities for visitors to try to break the enigma code and tells the public about their importance.
 With that and the activities in Bletchley Park today, it shows just how difficult the job was.

 “My daughter and I went up there not too long ago and we were doing the activities and just thought, we would never have been able to this.
 It was so difficult it makes you realise how smart they were working here.
 You need the right mind to do it.”